 Founded in September 2005, the brand SoundMAGIC has made its mark in the world of audio with affordable and entry-level offerings that have captured mass-market attention.
-Most notably, the SoundMAGIC E-series have been heralded by many online magazines and critics alike as a value-for-money oriented set of ‘phones designed to be used for just about any occasion.
-With the new arrival of the SoundMAGIC E50S, the company hopes to achieve the same levels of market share as their predecessors and win over the same entry-level target market that have found them success for a variety of their in-ear models.
+Most notably, the SoundMAGIC E-series has been heralded by many online magazines and critics alike as a value-for-money oriented set of ‘phones designed to be used for just about any occasion.
+With the new arrival of the SoundMAGIC E50S, the company hopes to achieve the same levels of market share as their predecessors and win over the same entry-level target market that has found them success for a variety of their in-ear models.

 SoundMAGIC’s continual strive to perfection through the output of revised models have earned them a collection of awards and shows that the company cares about their end-user by the willingness to reinvest time and money to achieve a certain quality of results.